 Young driver insurance

-Tips, discounts, cashback & more
+Cut costs with tips, discounts, cashback & more

 Drivers under 25 have always faced huge insurance bills due to the higher risk of being in (or causing) an accident.
-According to Confused.com, the average cost for a driver aged 17 to 20 is now more than £2,000 a year.
+According to Confused.com, the average cost of car insurance for a driver aged 17 to 20 is now more than £2,000 a year.
 Yet never assume your renewal is the best deal.
 Many save £100s on their young driver insurance by following our tried-and-tested MoneySaving tips.

 What is young driver insurance?